chinenual/Chinenual-VCV/README.md

- * **Gate** - when using one of the bidirectional modes, the gate input is used to signal the harmonizer to switch direction (polyphonic).
+ * **Gate** - when using one of the bidirectional modes, the gate input is used to signal the harmonizer to switch direction (monophic).
 Can be left unpatched if using a unidirectional mode.

 Outputs: